ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 If your method of writing user stories isn't doing any of those, do it differently.

+> While there is certainly no specific "right" way.
+There are certainly wrong ways to do user stories, which will fail to communicate your ideas, and fail to help you scope and understand your development efforts.
+Remember the guidelines from earlier in the lesson plan.

 ## Not the Olympics - Bronze/Silver/Gold
 In the Olympics, we strive for gold.
 In agile software devlopment, we strive for the bronze in order to reach the gold.
 That is not to say we set low expectations for ourselves.
 But rather, the gold should be just be an extension of the bronze achievement.